"I get my best ideas in the bath tub."

 Recognized as the greatest mathematician of antiquity, Archimedes is perhaps best remembered today for the anecdote about his discovery of how to measure the volume of an irregularly shaped object.
 Challenged with determining whether a crown was made of solid gold or contained some silver, he knew he could not melt down the headpiece to measure its density, for that would destroy it.

-Taking a break from this work challenge, it was when Archimedes was lowering himself into his bathtub that he observed that the water level rose -- and that this principle could provide a way to measure volume.
-As the crown was submerged, an amount of water equal to the volume of the object was displaced.
+Taking a break from this work challenge, Archimedes lowered himself into his bathtub, and in doing so he observed that the water level rose -- and he realized that this principle could provide a way to measure the volume of the crown.
+As it was submerged in a bath, an amount of water equal to the volume of the object was displaced.
 Dividing the weight of the crown by the weight of the water displaced, Archimedes arrived at the density of the crown; a lower density would mean other materials had been added to the gold.

 Thrilled by his discovery, the scientist cried "Eureka" (I have found it!), leapt from his bath and, excited to immediately share the news, apparently ran through the streets naked.
 (It's unlikely, however, that people hearing Archimede's one-word exclamation thought he had just invented the first vacuum cleaner...)